 Farallon Islands, United States

 Between 1946 and 1970, radioactive waste was dumped in the waters of the Farallon Islands off the coast of San Francisco.
 48,000 drums of low-level radioactive waste were reportedly shipped off the islands, but no one knows exactly where they are or how dangerous they are to the ecosystem.
-Great white sharks are drawn to the area by the enormous population of elephant seals.
+The enormous population of elephant seals in the area attracts great white sharks.

 Measurements near the wreck show no radioactive pollution despite a load of drums of trash when it was deliberately torpedoed in 1951.
 In March 2015, the aircraft carrier USS Independence was rediscovered in the vicinity.